eclipse-embed-cdt/eclipse-plugins/frs/Current Releases/0.5.5/README.txt

 WARNING: Not recommended for new designs!

-Please note that this will be last 0.5.x version, and is marked "End of life"; the 1.1.0 version is included, and has 'experimental' status.
+Please note that this will be the last 0.5.x version, and is marked "End of life"; the new 1.x version is included as a demo, if you like it, please update.

 -----------------------------------------------------------------------